unruhe73/openvpn-totp/README.md

     set_var EASYRSA_CERT_EXPIRE     1095
     set_var EASYRSA_NS_COMMENT      "Default Certificate Authority"

-This use a 2048 RSA key for the certificates.
-CA expires in 20 years (7500 days) and the certificate it generates expires in 3 years.
+In this configuration certificates use a 2048 RSA key, CA expires in 20 years (7500 days) and the generated certificates (client and server) expires in 3 years (1095 days).

 **vpn_configuration.json**